 The current President of the Royal College of Psychiatrists, Professor Wendy Burn said on social media (29 July 2018): “In the UK at least there is a lot less Pharma sponsorship than there was 20 years ago.
 Partly because most of the drugs we use are out of patent and partly because the climate has changed.
 No more than 5% of College income can be from sponsorship”.
 However, it is the case that the RCPsych International Congress is a significant revenue opportunity for the College and that this has involvement of ‘key opinion leaders’.

 My posts on transparency predominantly explore UK psychiatry – as this is the specialty within which I work.
 I have no wish to single out the Royal College of Psychiatrists of which I have been a member for 25 years.
-Indeed, it is my view, and that of some others, that all the Royal Colleges and Learned Societies and Associations have dismally failed to ensure full transparency of competing financial interests.
+Indeed, it is my view, and that of many others, that all the Royal Colleges and Learned Societies and Associations have dismally failed to ensure full transparency of competing financial interests.
 It is my worry that this approach is a major obstacle in the way of achieving Realistic Medicine.
 It also leaves the medical profession, and medical science, open to ongoing scrutiny of its professionalism and integrity.